Frequently Asked Questions

 Because developing these patinas is a complex and time-consuming process, there is a 4-7 business day lead time for all patina sheets.
 Orders can be rushed, but there is a $45 expedited fee to ship to speed up the lead time.
 The actual lead time will depend on the design, and the amount of time the process takes.
 Please contact us for an estimate of your particular order and the time that will be saved by this rush fee.

-How is your patina sheets shipped?
+How are your patina sheets shipped?

 They are rolled on to cores, handled with care, and packaged carefully to provide you with the best possible product.
 We ship both UPS and USPS.